-[Subject to Internal Bear Stearns Review and Comments]

-[Trade Date]

-[Contact]
+June [ ], 2000

+Enron Corp.

+1400 Smith Street

+Houston, Texas 77002

+Attention: Deputy Treasurer, Corporate Finance

 Dear [Contact]:

-The purpose of this letter agreement is to confirm the terms and conditions of the Transaction entered into on the Trade Date specified below (the “Transaction”) between Bear, Stearns International Limited (“Bear Stearns”) and Enron Corp. (“Counterparty”).
+The purpose of this letter agreement is to confirm the terms and conditions of the Transaction entered into on the Trade Date specified below (the “Transaction”) between New York Inter-funding Corp. (“Party A”) and Enron Corp. (“Enron”).
 This letter agreement constitutes the sole and complete “Confirmation,” as referred to in the “Master Agreement” (as defined below), with respect to the Transaction.

 This Confirmation is subject to and incorporates the 1997 ISDA Government Bond Option Definitions (the “Definitions”), as published by the International Swaps and Derivatives Association, Inc. (“ISDA”).
 In order to render the Definitions applicable to this Transaction, this Transaction shall be a “Government Bond Option” for purposes of Section 1.1(b) of the Definitions.
-This Confirmation supplements, forms a part of and is subject to the ISDA Master Agreement dated as of [Master Agreement] between Bear Stearns and Counterparty (the agreement, as amended and supplemented from time to time, being referred to herein as the “Master Agreement”).
+This Confirmation supplements, forms a part of and is subject to the ISDA Master Agreement dated as of [Master Agreement] between Party A and Enron (the agreement, as amended and supplemented from time to time, being referred to herein as the “Master Agreement”).
 In the event of any inconsistency between the provisions of this Confirmation and the Definitions or Master Agreement, this Confirmation shall prevail for the purpose of this Transaction.

-2. The terms of the particular Transaction to which this Confirmation relates are as follows:
+The terms of the particular Transaction to which this Confirmation relates are as follows: